Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction: Midwest crop yield prediction

-We then compare DSNet with the best-performing machine learning model, XGB(iii), as identified in Table \ref{tab:crop_predict}.
-Overall, the MSPEs for DSNet and XGB(iii) are 337.9 and 388.1, respectively, and their weighted MSPEs are 286.7 and 291.1.
-Among the five states, DSNet outperforms XGB(iii) in Illinois (IL), Kansas (KS), and Missouri (MO), yields comparable results in Indiana (IN), and only underperforms in Iowa (IA).
-Detailed results are provided in Table S1 of the supplementary material.
-To clearly illustrate the differences in county-level predictions, we plot the predictions from both models versus true values across the five states in our analysis.
-Figure~\ref{figure:prediction2} presents results for Kansas (KS) and Iowa (IA), each representing a state where one of the two models performs better.
-Results for the remaining three states are deferred to Figure S3 in the supplementary material.
-These two figures seem to suggest that DSNet is more effective in settings where corn yield exhibits high spatial variability across counties, as seen in KS, while XGB(iii) performs better when yield variation across counties is more modest, as in IA.
-However, since DSNet and XGB(iii) differ mainly in the basis functions used to represent functional covariates and their associated weights, we suspect that XGB(iii)'s superior performance in IA likely stem from the fact that the FPC scores of temperature in that state happen to capture the yield-relevant variation particularly well.
+We then compare SVD-funNet with the best-performing machine learning model, XGB(iii), as identified in Table \ref{tab:crop_predict}.
+Overall, the MSPEs for SVD-funNet and XGB(iii) are 337.9 and 388.1, respectively, and their weighted MSPEs are 286.7 and 291.1.
+Among the five states, SVD-funNet outperforms XGB(iii) in Illinois (IL), Kansas (KS), and Missouri (MO), yields comparable results in Indiana (IN), and only underperforms in Iowa (IA).
+Detailed results are provided in Table C.1 of the supplementary material. \black{ To illustrate differences in predictive performance, Figure~\ref{figure:prediction2} presents county-level prediction residuals for Kansas (KS) and Missouri (MO), overlaid with local regression curves and shaded bands representing their standard errors.
+The results show that residual trends from SVD-funNet remain closer to zero across counties in both states and exhibit less variability than those from XGB(iii), suggesting that SVD-funNet yields predictions with reduced bias and improved precision.
+Corresponding results for the remaining three states are provided in Figure C.2 of the Supplementary Material.}

-Lastly, Figure S4 in the supplementary material displays the county-specific functional weights $\beta_1(\bds, t)$ for maximum temperature trajectories from the first six neurons.
-The corresponding weights $\beta_2(\bds, t)$ for minimum temperature trajectories exhibit similar patterns and are therefore omitted.
-These results underscore the spatial and temporal variability in functional weights.
-In general, counties within the same state show consistent temporal patterns with small variations.
-However, several counties in KS exhibit markedly distinct functional weights with large amplitudes, and we find they correspond to counties with low peak yields in Figure \ref{figure:prediction2}.
-This pattern may suggest that the relationship between temperature and corn yield in Kansas is more volatile, and thus the greater flexibility of DSNet enables it to capture these localized variations more effectively in this state.